Bereavement & Emotional Support

 Group Support

 We welcome bereaved carers who live in Hertfordshire or have cared in Hertfordshire and have lost the person for whom they cared in the last three years.
-We have groups in Watford and Hatfield.
-If you are interested in joining either group, please get in touch.
+We have groups in Ware and Watford.
+You can book onto future sessions for either group on our Events page.

 We hope the free sessions will help you to: